 Fennel, Orange, and Parsley Salad

 Often likened in taste to licorice, fennel is in fact far more subtle with a texture similar to celery, and, unlike licorice, the flavor is savory.
-Raw fennel is cool and crunchy.
-But whether served raw or cooked, fennel bulbs must be trimmed first.
+Raw fennel is cool and crunchy and excellent in salads.

 - 2 medium fennel bulbs, (8 ounces each)